Charitable Giving - The Dere Street Charitable Trust

 Please send any applications to firstname.lastname@example.org marked ‘DSBCT’.

-In addition to the above, barristers and staff at Dere Street raise thousand of pounds per annum for their chosen Charities by participating in sporting challenges and other diverse fundraising activities.
+In addition to the above, barristers and staff at Dere Street raise thousands of pounds per annum for their chosen Charities by participating in sporting challenges and other diverse fundraising activities.

 Pro Bono Work